-- b.
-Grommets, brads, or excessive ornamentation on the belt is not permitted. - c.
-Belts are required to be worn properly with all pants or shorts this means that the belt must go through all the belt loops on the pants, be properly fastened or buckled, and the "end" of the belt must not be allowed to hang down (it must also go through the loops if there is excess). - d.
-The belt must also be tightened enough to prohibit the student's pants or shorts from sagging below the hips. - e.
-Socks (matching pairs only), stockings, tights, leggings, or hose may be worn.
-Fishnet, leg warmers, or other patterned stockings or hose are not permitted.
+- Spirit Shirts, provided by the school, can be worn with jeans on Fridays for all grade levels. - Grommets, brads, or excessive ornamentation on the belt is not permitted. - If belts are worn, they must be properly worn with all pants or shorts this means that the belt must go through all the belt loops on the pants, be properly fastened or buckled, and the "end" of the belt must not be allowed to hang down (it must also go through the loops if there is excess). - The belt must also be tightened enough to prohibit the student's pants or shorts from sagging below the hips.

-7. Miscellaneous Guidelines:
+Miscellaneous Guidelines:

-- a.
-Clothing should be neat and clean. - b.
-Clothing may not be worn inside out or backwards. - c.
-Undergarments must not be exposed. - d.
-Face and body paint are inappropriate for school and not permitted. - e.
-Tattoos must remain covered at all times. - f.
-Athletic outfits are not permitted in the school building, except in P. E. classes.
-Athletic teams may wear their jerseys if permission from administration is given. - g.
-Cosmetics and/or make-up should be age appropriate, appropriate for school, and not attract undue attention. - h.
-Clothing with rips, tears, holes or frayed edges is considered inappropriate for school and are not allowed. - i.
-Jewelry and accessories should be appropriate for school and not attract undue attention or pose a safety risk.
-Piercing other than earrings are prohibited.
+- Clothing may not be worn inside out or backwards. - Undergarments must not be exposed. - Students must have their natural hair color, no distracting shaved designs or other miscellaneous items - Small head bands may be worn.
+Bandanas are not permitted.
+Hats are not permitted (even on dress down days). - Large hoop earrings are not permitted. - Face and body paint are inappropriate for school and not permitted. - Tattoos must be school appropriate, otherwise must remain covered at all times. - Athletic outfits (jerseys, joggers, tennis skirts) are not permitted in the school building, except in P. E. classes.
+Athletic teams may wear their jerseys if permission from administration is given. - Cosmetics and/or make-up should be age appropriate, appropriate for school, and not attract undue attention. - Clothing with rips, tears, holes or frayed edges is considered inappropriate for school and are not allowed. - Jewelry and accessories should be appropriate for school and not attract undue attention or poses a safety risk.
 Earrings, for safety reasons, are not to exceed the size of a quarter.
-Gold/silver mouth pieces or "Grillz" are not permitted. - j.
-Extreme hairstyles are not permitted (examples: Mohawk cuts, designs, words, or names cut into hair) and should not attract undue attention. - k.
-Hats, caps, curlers, headscarves, bandanas, doo-rags, pics, combs, sweatbands, chains, sunglasses, tennis skirts, gloves, arm warmers and coats are not to be worn during school hours. - I. Exemptions may be granted for religious purposes if approved in advance. - m.
-Clothing that is revealing, such as short mini-skirts, short-shorts, tank tops, loosely fitting, low-cut blouses or halter tops, mesh shirts, or shirts exposing the midriff are not to be worn to school.
+Gold/silver mouth pieces or "Grillz" are not permitted. - Extreme hairstyles are not permitted (examples: Mohawk cuts, designs, words, or names cut into hair) and should not attract undue attention. - Hats, caps, curlers, bandanas, doo-rags, pics, combs, sweatbands, chains, sunglasses, arm warmers, and coats are not to be worn during school hours.
+Exemptions may be granted for religious purposes if approved in advance. - Clothing that is revealing, such as short mini-skirts, short-shorts, tank tops, loosely fitting, low-cut blouses or halter tops, mesh shirts, or shirts exposing the midriff are not to be worn to school.
 Sleeveless shirts are not allowed.
 (Mainly applies to non-uniform days at school).
-Shirts must be worn buttoned up to second from top.

-- n.
-All t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal for middle school students i.e., alcohol and tobacco products, etc.).
-(Mainly applies to non-uniform days at school).
-Administration approved school spirit t- shirts may be worn in lieu of school uniform t-shirt.
-Students should wear crew neck t-shirts or similar during P.E. classes. - o.
-All outside coats apparel may not be worn inside the school building.
-All outside coats must be put in the student's locker immediately upon entering the school building. - p.
-Form-fitting or overly tight clothing shall not be worn - q.
-Oversized chains or necklaces.
+Shirts must be worn buttoned up to second from top. - All t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal) for dress down days. - Shirts that show the midriff are not allowed under any circumstance.
+Administrationapproved school spirit t-shirts may be worn in lieu of school uniform t-shirt on Friday only. - All outside coats apparel may not be worn inside the school building.
+All outside coats must be put in the student's locker immediately upon entering